 Image Credit: Unsplash

-It’s in our human nature to want to be in complete control of every aspect of our lives in a way that leaves no room for God to operate.
-For God’s purpose to be made manifest in its fullness you must learn to let go and let Him not just be your Saviour but also your Lord over everything.
+It’s in our human nature to want to be in complete control of every aspect of our lives.
+In a way that leaves no room for God to operate.
+For God’s purpose to be made manifest in its fullness you must learn to let go.
+Allow Him not just be your Saviour but also your Lord over everything.
 When you choose to let go this is what you will experience:

 1. It will be painful